• Contact Info

 Primary Instructor - Spring 2018

 Analyzes special interest areas of communication theory, research, and practice.
 Course format involves lecture, discussion, investigative analysis, and practical application.
-May be repeated twice for credit on different topics.
+May be repeated up to 15 total credit hours on different topics.
 Recommended prerequisites: COMM 3210 and COMM 3300.

 • COMM 4100 - Seminar in Honors Thesis Writing and Research